31 The words of King Lemuel. An oracle that his mother taught him:

 with the fruit of her hands she plants a vineyard.

-zdresses herself with strength
+17 She zdresses herself5 with strength

 and makes her arms strong.